alexbiolete/kitesurfing/README.md

 I have also implemented some very basic Registration and Login functionalities.
 The user name is saved in Local Storage and acts as a session token.

+## Known issues

+The code looks a little bit messy.
+I would have switched from TailwindCSS to plain CSS in stylesheet files or JSX constants for styling, but it would have been a quite lengthy process to convert the whole project at the point where the code became bloated.

+The password is stored in plain text.
+I would have encrypted it before sending it to the API, but I have to learn more about hashing for this process.

 ### References
 * https://reactjs.org/docs/
 * https://www.youtube.com/watch?v=w7ejDZ8SWv8